 Uploading for the correct dimensions

-You’ll create your beautiful slides.
-You’ll animate them like a boss.
-And then you’ll edit and upload them with the perfect dimensions in mind.
+You’ve created your slides.
+You’ve learned how to make animated videos with Keynote.
+And then you’ve edited and uploaded them with the perfect dimensions in mind.
 Once you complete these steps, you’ll have gorgeous, animated videos built for an exceptional online course.

 Still curious what they can look like?
-Here’s another video I produced with Keynote:
+Here’s another video we produced with Keynote:

-Those videos will look so professional!
-And they’ll also give you the justification to charge more for your courses.
-Cheers!
+Those videos will look so professional and may give you the justification to charge more for your courses.